- Published on

 3. Follow the On-Screen Instructions

-to review the license. - Type
+• Press Enter to review the license.

-to agree to the terms. - Choose the installation location or press
+• Choose the installation location or press Enter to accept the default.

-to initialize Anaconda (this adds Anaconda to your PATH).
+• Type yes to initialize Anaconda (this adds Anaconda to your PATH).

 4. Activate Anaconda